EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Extending the Technique to the High- EMPG Search

 where $f_\mathrm{F356W}$, $\lambda_\mathrm{F356W}$, and $\Delta\lambda_\mathrm{F356W}$ represent the observed F356W-band flux density, the central wavelength of the F356W-band filter, and the width of the F356W-band filter, respectively.
 Errors of the $f_\mathrm{H\alpha}$ is calculated from photometric errors.
 We estimate the sum of \Hb$+$\OIII\ fluxes and their errors in the same manner as the one of the \Ha\ fluxes.
 Figure \ref{fig:jwst_ratio} presents (\Hb$+$\OIII)/\Ha\ ratios as a function of stellar mass derived by the mass-luminosity relation used in Section \ref{sec:MZR}.

 For comparison, we photometrically estimate line ratios of (\Hb$+$\OIII)/\Ha\ for $z\sim0$ EMPGs, including the three newly identified EMPGs (Section \ref{sec:searching}) and I Zw18 NW \citep{Izotov1998}, one of the well-known EMPGs, in the same manner as the JWST EMPG photometric candidates.
 The \Hb$+$\OIII\ and \Ha\ line fluxes are estimated with SDSS $g$- and $r$-band photometry, respectively, with the continuum estimated with $i$-band photometry.
 Errors of the estimated line fluxes are calculated from photometric errors.
 Compared to the spectroscopic results of the line ratios for these three EMPGs (Section \ref{sec:mage-obs}) and I Zw18 NW \citep{Izotov1998}, the spectroscopic results agree with the photometric estimates within 0.05 -- 0.20 dex.
 We confirm that the method of the photometric estimates does not produce the small (\Hb$+$\OIII)/\Ha\ ratios by estimation systemtics.
-We also obtain line ratios for spectroscopic galaxies at $z\sim 8$ identified by the JWST/NIRSpec ERO \citep{Curti2023}.
+We can also compare our results with those obtained from high-$z$ galaxies in a similar redshift range, whose optical emission lines have been spectroscopically identified using JWST/NIRSpec.
+We present 10 galaxies at $z=$ 4--8.5 in Figure \ref{fig:jwst_ratio} that are found from the three major public spectroscopy programs of ERO, GLASS, and CEERS with reliable metallicity determinations based on \OIII$\lambda$4363 \citep{Nakajima2023}.
 We estimate the \Ha\ flux from the \Hb\ flux for the NIRSpec objects assuming the line ratio of H$\alpha$/H$\beta$ = 2.86 for the case B recombination at $T_{\rm e} = 10^4$ K and $n_{\rm e} = 10^2\ {\rm cm}^{-3}$.
-The (\Hb$+$\OIII)/\Ha\ ratios of the $z\sim$ 4--5 EMPG candidates are samller than those of the $z\sim0$ EMPGs and the $z\sim 8$ NIRSpec galaxies.
-Interestingly, 14 out of the 17 candidates have very low (\Hb$+$\OIII)/\Ha\ ratios consistent with negligible \OIII\ emission (i.e., \Hb/\Ha; gray horizontal line in Figure \ref{fig:jwst_ratio}), indicative of PopIII-like galaxies.
-Although dust extinctions are not corrected for the ratios of JWST EMPG candidates as well as $z\sim0$ EMPGs and NIRSpec objects, the ratios increase only by 0.05 dex by the typical extinction values for local EMPGs of $E(B-V)=0.1$, which is much smaller than the error bars ($\sim0.4$ dex).